-A secure and private internet connection will also add to security and is mandatory.
-This includes using a trusted network for internet access and generally excludes public Wi-Fi or hotspots.
+A secure and private internet connection is mandatory and will increase security.
+This includes using a trusted network for internet access, and generally excludes public Wi-Fi or hotspots.

 FaceTime is not recommended for use by Medical Assessors.
 While it is secure, it is only available for users who have Apple devices.